Switcher05/vaadin-html5-widgets/README.md

 Take the following steps to spice up your vaadin project with the cool HTML5 elements (you can also copy and paste from the sample at vaadin-html5-widgets-test)

+- either download the JAR above
-- Clone / download this project and mvn install at least vaadin-html5-widgets-core
+- or: Clone / download this project and mvn install at least vaadin-html5-widgets-core
 - Include this one as jar into the project you want to use the fields in
 - Include this one as jar into the project you compile your widgetset with (might come as transitive dependency)
 - Create a custom widgetset (if you don't already have one) and include the Html5 widgets there like this (check out the .gwt.xml of vaadin-html5-widgets-test for one complete way of how to do that):